Russia–United Arab Emirates relations

-UAE president Khalifa bin Zayed Al Nahyan with the Russian president Vladimir Putin on 10 September 2007.
+UAE's President Khalifa bin Zayed Al Nahyan with the Russian President Vladimir Putin on 10 September 2007.

-The relationship between the Russian Federation and the United Arab Emirates (UAE) stretches back to December 1971, when the Soviet Union and UAE established diplomatic relations.
-Relations between the two countries have been described as close and a "somewhat strategic partnership", with the countries cooperating closely in Iraq, Egypt and Libya.
+The relationship between the Russian Federation and the United Arab Emirates (UAE) stretches back to December 1971, when the Soviet Union and the UAE established diplomatic relations.
+Relations between the two countries have been described as close and a "somewhat strategic partnership", with the countries cooperating closely in Iraq, Egypt, and Libya.

 Background

-The Soviet Union and UAE established diplomatic relations on 8 December 1971.
-In 1986, the Soviet embassy in Abu Dhabi was opened and the UAE embassy in Moscow was opened in 1987.
+The Soviet Union and the UAE established formal diplomatic relations on 8 December 1971.
+In 1986, the Soviet embassy in Abu Dhabi was officially established and opened, while the UAE embassy in Moscow was opened in 1987.

 Modern relations

-Russia has an embassy in Abu Dhabi and UAE has an embassy in Moscow.
-In 2002, a Russian consulate-general in Dubai was established.
+Russia has an embassy in Abu Dhabi, and the UAE has an embassy in Moscow.
+In 2002, a Russian consulate-general was established in Dubai.

-The UAE was alone in the Gulf Cooperation Council in endorsing the 2015 Russian military intervention in the Syrian Civil War, describing it as against a "common enemy" of the two nations.
+In November 2015, the UAE was the sole Gulf Cooperation Council member state that publicly endorsed the 2015 Russian military intervention in the Syrian civil war, describing it as against a "common enemy" of the two nations.

-During 2017, UAE has sought to drive a wedge between Russia and Iran, which the UAE has a poor relationship with.
-Along with Saudi Arabia and Israel, the UAE encouraged the United States to remove sanctions on Russia pertaining to its activity in Ukraine in exchange for Russian assistance in ending the Iranian military presence in Syria.
+During 2017, the UAE sought to drive a wedge between Russia and Iran, with which the UAE has had a strained relationship.
+In coordination with Saudi Arabia and Israel, the UAE encouraged the Trump administration, which has been generally considered close to Russia, to remove sanctions on Russia pertaining to its activity in Ukraine in exchange for Russian assistance in ending the Iranian military presence in Syria.

-UAE backed the House of Representatives (Libya) in the Second Libyan Civil War, and Russian mercenary group Wagner Group worked for the House of Representatives.
+During the Second Libyan Civil War, the UAE backed the Tobruk-based House of Representatives, led by Abdullah al-Theni.
+Apart from the UAE, al-Thani's administration and its military forces (commanded by General Khalifa Haftar) received a significant amount of financial, military, and other assistance also from Chad, Cyprus, Egypt, France, Greece, Israel, Jordan, Saudi Arabia, and Russia.
+The latter's support was particularly substantial, encompassing not only financial assistance and military supplies but also the deployment of the Russian government-controlled mercenary group the Wagner Group to Libya.

+Al-Thani's Tobruk-based government managed to receive all of this support and assistance, despite the Tripoli-based Government of National Accord being internationally recognized as the sole legitimate executive authority in Libya, and, consequently, enjoyed support of the United Nations and was (financially and militarily) backed primarily by Algeria, Iran, Italy, Pakistan, Qatar, Sudan, Turkey, and Ukraine.

-In 2019, UAE purchased $710 million of anti-tank weapons from Russia.
+In 2019, the UAE purchased $710 million of anti-tank weapons from Russia.